salsita/bunny-migrate/README.md

 ## Commands

-The tool supports the following commands, for detail explanation see sections below:
+The tool supports the following commands; for detailed explanation see the sections below:
 * `init`: inits the structures to keep run-info in RabbitMQ,
-* `list`: lists managed schemas and rules,
+* `list`: lists managed schema instances and rules,
 * `add`: adds new schema instance,
 * `remove`: removes existing schema instance,
 * `add-rule`: adds new managed rule,
 * `remove-rule`: removes existing managed rule,
-* `update-rule`: removes existing manged rule and add a new one in turn,
+* `update-rule`: removes existing managed rule and adds a new one in turn,
 * `version`: prints version and terminates,
 * `help`: prints short help and terminates.